Maximum penalized likelihood estimation in semiparametric capture-recapture models: Introduction

-The model parameters may depend on a range of possible factors, including individual-level factors (e.g., condition, gender) and environmental-level factors (e.g., resource availability, climatic condition) to explain individual, temporal and/or spatial heterogeneity.
-To express the relationship between the model parameters and the given covariate(s), a (parametric) generalized linear model is typically used.
-For example, for the survival probabilities a logistic regression with linear or quadratic predictor can be used \citep{mor13}.
-The parametric relationship specified between the model parameters and the covariates is often assumed with little investigation, if any, into the absolute or relative goodness of fit. \citet{gim06} were the first to propose a semiparametric modeling approach in which splines are used to flexibly model the relationship between the model parameter and the covariate of interest.
-Such nonparametric approaches allow for more flexible, data-driven functional relationships.
+In the absence of additional covariate information, latent class models \citep{plepn03} and random effect models \citep{gimc10,roy08} have been fitted to CJS models to incorporate unobserved heterogeneity.
+However, in the presence of additional covariate information, the model parameters are often expressed as an explicit function of these underlying factors in order to explain individual, temporal and/or spatial heterogeneity.
+Possible covariates include, for example, individual-level factors (e.g.\ condition, gender) and (global) environmental-level factors (e.g.\ resource availability, climatic condition).
+Typically, a relationship is specified in the form of a (parametric) generalised linear model between the model parameters and the given covariate(s) (though \citealp{barf06} also specify a relationship between individual covariates and the latent class probabilities for individuals).
+For example, for the survival probabilities a logistic regression with linear or quadratic predictors can be used \citep{mor13}.
+The parametric relationship specified between the model parameters and the covariates is often assumed with little investigation, if any, into the absolute or relative goodness of fit.